izabelka/movie-discovery-app/README.md

 - If user clicks on a movie, a page with movie details is displayed.

 ## Tests
-I add a couple of simple test.
+I added a couple of simple test.
 To test the app, run:
 `npm test` in the `client` directory.